-A recent call i had with a CrazyLister user opened my eyes to the fact that there is a critical concept that many eBay sellers are unaware of.
+A recent call i had with a CrazyLister user opened my eyes to the fact that there is a critical concept that many eBay sellers are unaware of – ebay good til cancelled listing duration.

-This post is laser pointed to explain the important concept of “Recent sales history” and it’sits effect on your eBay sales.
+This post is laser pointed to explain the important concept of “Recent sales history” and its effect on your eBay sales.

 However, don’t let the mission statement fool you, they have one and only mission, which is to maximize eBay’s profits.